clayne/hacktical-c/task/README.md

 };
 ```

 To keep it simple, we'll simply keep running tasks until all are `done`.
+One obvious improvement would be to keep running tasks on a separate list.

 ```
 void hc_task_list_run(struct hc_task_list *tl) {